Non-intrusive model reduction of advection-dominated hyperbolic problems using neural network shift augmented manifold transformation: Introduction

-In this work, we extend the applicability of the NNsPOD framework, by proposing a complete algorithm comprising offline-online stages, for the construction of efficient ROMs using NNsPOD, and we test our proposed methodology by applying to 1D travelling waves and challenging 2D test cases, both the advection-dominated problems are governed by hyperbolic PDEs.
-The main contribution of our work is as follows: 1) construction of reduced order model on the transformed linear subspace, obtained by performing model reduction using NNsPOD, 2) employment of automatic shift detection in the online stage (predictive and testing phase) and 3) the complete NNsPOD-ROM algorithm comprising of both offline and online stages, for the construction of accurate and efficient ROMs is reported.
-We came across that the works reported in \cite{kovarnova2022shifted, burela2023parametric} propose a workflow for the development of ROM using shifted-POD comprising of offline-online stages, in which neural networks are employed for mapping parameters to modal coefficients and also for the mapping of shifts, particularly for the predictions in the online stage.
-But, in our work we use neural-networks for the automatic-shift detection, to transport/map all the snapshots to the reference frame, resulting in the transformation of linear subspace and yielding the low-dimensional linear approximation subspace at the reference frame, for the construction of efficient ROMs.
-Then we employ this automatic-shift detection, for predictions in the online stage. \\
+\item We construct reduced order models on the low-dimensional transformed linear approximation subspace, obtained by performing non-linear model reduction using NNsPOD.
+This employs automatic shift detection by exploiting neural networks to derive optimal mapping of the numerous snapshots to the reference frame and aims to accelerate the KnW decay for advection-dominated problems \cite{papapicco2022neural}.

+\item We propose the complete NNsPOD-ROM algorithm comprising both offline and online stages, where we integrate the general framework of non-intrusive parametric ROMs within the NNsPOD approach to construct accurate and efficient ROMs.
+We came across that the works reported in \cite{kovarnova2022shifted, burela2023parametric} propose a workflow for the development of ROM using sPOD comprising offline-online stages, in which neural networks are employed for mapping parameters to modal coefficients and also for the mapping of shifts, particularly for the predictions in the online stage.
+The framework proposed in \cite{Zorawski2024} is inspired by NNsPOD, it solely addresses model reduction applied to the manufactured test cases, and the complete workflow comprising offline-online stages for the construction of ROMs is not reported.
+Contrary, we propose a complete NNsPOD-ROM algorithm comprising offline-online stages.

+\item We employ automatic shift detection in the online stage, to transport/map back the predicted field values at the reference frame (where ROM is constructed) to the physical frame/location in the physical space.

+\item We evaluate the proposed methodology through various numerical experiments, by assessing its performance on a 1D linear advection equation, the popular higher order benchmark test case - 2D isentropic convective vortex \cite{spiegel2015survey, wang2013high} and the 2D two-phase flow test case with a focus on capturing the interface, whose physics is inspired by an industrial scenario.
+Both the 2D problems are governed by hyperbolic conservation laws.
+Further, we highlight that we focus on time-dependent problems where there is slow decay of KnW due to the advection nature of the problem.